Golf Tutorials

 Everyone is nervous on the first tee.
 Even the pros.
 The trick is to manage that nervous energy with a smart, conservative goal.
 Take the pressure off yourself.
 Your goal for the opening hole should simply be to put the ball in play.

 This might mean leaving the driver in the bag.
 If there is trouble left and right, a 3-wood, hybrid, or even a long iron hit to the widest part of the fairway is a much smarter play.
-A an opening bogey is far better than an opening triple-bogey from an errant tee shot.
+An opening bogey is far better than an opening triple-bogey from an errant tee shot.
 Start modestly, build confidence, and move on.

 Step 3: Pace Yourself and Manage Your Energy

 The front 9 is the first half of a marathon, not a sprint.
-You want to finish the 9th an hole feeling like you still have plenty of physical and mental energy for the back 9.
+You want to finish the 9th hole feeling like you still have plenty of physical and mental energy for the back 9.
 This means staying hydrated and fueled.

 • Sip Water: Drink water on every other hole, even if you don't feel thirsty.
 Dehydration creeps up on you and negatively impacts focus and physical performance.